driaug/current-currency/README.md

-# current-currency
+# current-currency 💵💶💷
 Making it easy to work with currencies!

 ## Available functions
 ### convert
+Convert is used to get the current rate of a currency.
 #### Example
 ```ts
 import { convert } from "current-currency";